 - your degree was already conferred in October 2014 or February 2015

-- you expect your degree to be conferred in May 2015 AND you have already filed an application for the M.A. by the Registrar’s deadline of December 1, 2014
+- you expect your degree to be conferred in May 2015 AND you have already filed an application for the M.A. with the Registrar

 - you expect your degree to be conferred in October 2015 AND you have already submitted a program-approved Participation Petition form to the GSAS Office of Student Affairs by April 15, 2015.
 (Note: This petition form does NOT substitute for the mandatory application for the M.A. degree, which you must still file with the Registrar by their deadline for October degree conferral.)